Buy Qantas Airways Flights

 Points can be redeemed for flights or upgrades on flights operated by Qantas, Oneworld airlines, and other partners.

 The Qantas Club is the airline lounge for Qantas with airport locations around Australia and the world.
-The Qantas Club offers membership by paid subscription (one year, two years or four years) or by achievement of Gold or Platinum frequent flyer status.
+The Qantas Club offers membership by paid subscription (one year, two years or four years) or by the achievement of Gold or Platinum frequent flyer status.

 Benefits of membership include lounge access, priority check-in, priority luggage handling and increased luggage allowances.